In this article, you’ll learn what is arc welding? and how it works? different types of arc welding with their advantages and applications.

 #5 Accessory Equipment (chipping hammer, wire brush)

 Now most welders can agree that it is necessary to remove the slag from the weld metal.
 You may be wondering how to remove slag.
 This process is very easy and only takes a few seconds.

 The slag is not designed to be very bonded to the weld.
 All that is needed is something like a chipping hammer or wire brush.
 We should say that the better the weld, the less it will bond to the slag.
 So if your welds are good, then you only need to tap it.

 The rays from the metallic arc are high in infrared and ultraviolet radiation.
 These are very dangerous to the eyes, face, and skin of the welder.
 He should be protected from these rays as well as the brightness of the arc.

-Consumable electrodes may be made of various metals depending upon their purpose and the chemical composition of the metals to be welded.
-These consumable electrodes may be classified into bare and coated.
+Consumable electrodes may be made of various metals depending on their purpose and the chemical composition of the metals to be welded.
+These consumable electrodes may be classified as bare and coated.

 Advantages of Arc Welding

 - Faster welding operation compared to the gas welding process.

 - It requires a relatively small variety of electrodes.

 - Covering on the electrode can provide shielding gases, alloying elements, and other essential materials at a relatively low cost.